 Unknown Return on Investment: When you crunch the numbers (like this Forbes contributor did), solar panels still offer a significantly higher return on investment.
 According to their head-to-head comparison of the Tesla Solar Roof vs. solar panels for the same house, the Tesla Solar Roof cost 48.9% more and yielded just 2.79% of the savings that the solar panels delivered.
 In other words, with the Solar Roof you pay almost 50% more and get 97% less in savings.
 Ouch.

 Are Solar Roof Tiles for You?

-The Tesla Solar Roof is a great option for homeowners who are concerned about the aesthetics of their rooftop.
-The tiles look like a traditional rooftop.
+The Tesla Solar Roof is an option for homeowners who are concerned about the aesthetics of their rooftop because the tiles look like a traditional rooftop.
 The tiles do come with a high price tag, though, and will make a Tesla Solar Roof cost prohibitive for many homeowners.
 Solar panels are still a reliable, tested, and durable option for homeowners who are looking for a great return on investment.

 Get expert, honest answers to the top questions you need to ask when considering solar for your home.